Cook County is the Best Place to View the Northern Lights in Minnesota (and the lower 48 states)

 You don’t have to travel to the Arctic Circle to see the Northern Lights, also known as the aurora borealis.
 Thanks to our northern location and vast, dark skies, we in Cook County, Minnesota are lucky enough to see them often.

-Follow Our Top 8 Tips for Viewing the Northern Lights/Aurora Borealis in Minnesota
+The Top 8 Tips on How to See the Northern Lights in Minnesota

 What is the Best Time of Year to View the Aurora Borealis?